A simple virtual element-based flux recovery on quadtree: Abstract

 \section{Abstract}

 In this paper, we introduce a simple local flux recovery for $\mathcal{Q}_k$ finite element of a scalar coefficient diffusion equation on quadtree meshes, with no restriction on the irregularities of hanging nodes.
-The construction requires no specific ad hoc tweaking for hanging nodes on $l$-irregular ($l\geq 2$) meshes thanks to the adoption of some novel ideas borrowed from virtual element families.
+The construction requires no specific ad hoc tweaking for hanging nodes on $l$-irregular ($l\geq 2$) meshes thanks to the adoption of virtual element families.
 The rectangular elements with hanging nodes are treated as polygons as in the flux recovery context.
-An efficient a posteriori error estimator is then constructed based on the recovered flux projected to a space with simpler structure, and its reliability is proved under common assumptions, both of which are further verified in numerics.
+An efficient \emph{a posteriori} error estimator is then constructed based on the recovered flux, and its reliability is proved under common assumptions, both of which are further verified in numerics.